jhawkzz/FBAlpha-Shock/README.md

 # FBAlpha-Shock
 Final Burn Alpha 100 Mega Shock Edition.
-A port for the Unico MVSX and ASP
+A port of Final Burn Alpha for the Unico MVSX

 ## Overview
 This is a port of Final Burn Alpha's last official release, 0.2.97.43 (28 April 2018) to the Unico MVSX and Arcade Stick Pro.